digital-culture-seminar/ewitt4-poetry-repository/README.md

 Artist Statement
 ---

-                                      ☥
-I speak the names and imagine the lives of all those who where enslaved and forgotten.
+☥I speak the names and imagine the lives of all those who where enslaved and forgotten.
 May they live in my thoughts and be reinvigorated through my voice.
                                       ☥